 How do you make your home cozy and safe?
 Locking doors, filling your home with your favorite scents, and communicating safety plans are some ways humans feel more comfortable in their homes.

-Cats also have a way to communicate and feel safe in their space — with pheromones.
+Cats also have a way of communicating and feel safe in their space — with pheromones.
 But what are pheromones, and how do cat pheromones work?

 Keep reading to learn:

 - Types of pheromones

 What are feline pheromones

 Pheromones are colorless chemical signals that are species-specific and do not have a smell.
 Cat pheromones are what cats use to communicate and feel comfortable.

 Cat pheromones are a type of chemical communication between cats.
 This communication can be centered around health problems, mating, or territory marking.
 Other pets also react to and communicate through pheromones.